xbeat/Machine-Learning/README.md

 Introduction to BINNs and PINNs

 Boundary Integrated Neural Networks (BINNs) and Physics Informed Neural Networks (PINNs) are advanced machine learning techniques used to solve differential equations and model complex physical systems.
 These approaches combine the power of neural networks with domain-specific knowledge to improve accuracy and efficiency in scientific computing.

+## Mastering Machine Learning Foundations

+Linear Algebra Foundations for Machine Learning

+Linear algebra forms the mathematical backbone of machine learning algorithms.
+Understanding vector spaces, transformations, and matrix operations is crucial for implementing efficient ML solutions from scratch.
+We'll start with vector operations and gradually build complexity.

 ## Vector Quantized Variational Auto-Encoder (VQ-VAE) using Python